dehlen/ios-rn-prebuilt/README.md

 ## Development

+## Integration Test
+There is a sample app to test integrating the resulting xcframework in an app.

+### Start Metro Bundler
+Start the metro bundler via `cd frontend && yarn start`

+### Install Cocoapods
+Run `cd IntegrationTest/ios && pod install` to install the xcframework.
+In the future a SPM version will be available too.

+### Run app
+Open `IntegrationTest/ios/ios.xcworkspace` and run the application.
+You should see a debug RN screen.

 ## Release Plan

 We're using release branches `releases/[react_native_version]` to track the official release of React Native.

 (working in progress)

+A new version of this xcframework is build via GitHub workflows on every push.

 ## License